Miqqou/MemoryPro/README.md

 MemoryPro is an "endless" card pair memory game!
-Originally implemented for "software development 2" -course of Tampere University.
+Originally implemented as a basic pairs card memory game for "software development 2" -course of Tampere University.
 It has then been updated to support 26 000+ pairs of cards with concurrency design and better ui.

 <img src='updated.png' width='800'>
 Picture 1.
 Updated version of the game.